bparanj/coding-skill/_posts/2018-11-29-reductions.md

 ## Conclusion

 An effective way to use reductions is to define a general problem to which many problems can be reduced.
 Finding such a general problem is not easy.
 This problem should be general enough to cover a wide variety of problems, but it must also be simple enough to have an efficient solution.
 One such problem is linear programming.

+**Reference**: Introduction to Algorithms - A Creative Approach by Udi Manber